greetclock/parts/README.md

 # Parts

 Demonstration of clean architecture in the frontend.
 This is a small example project that follows good practices suitable for larger codebases.
-I wrote an article (INSERT LINK LATER) to explain the main concepts I use here.
+I wrote an [article](https://blog.alexeykarpov.com/clean-architecture-in-frontend) to explain the main concepts I use here.

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/greetclock/parts/CI?style=flat-square)
 ![Netlify](https://img.shields.io/netlify/72dae1a2-06a4-40dc-be5f-5aa2654f0965?style=flat-square)